web3j/sample-project-gradle/README.md

 [command line tools](https://docs.web3j.io/command_line.html).
 1. Some Ether.
 This can be requested from the [Rinkeby Faucet](https://www.rinkeby.io/#faucet).

-Once these details have been added to the GreeterContractIT, you'll be good to go.
+Once these details have been added to the main Application class, you'll be good to go.

 ## Functionality